 Heat Relief Assitance

 2-1-1 Arizona - Can assist in locating and finding transportation to nearest Heat Relief location.

 Pet Housing Help - Locate temporary housing for pets

-Partner roles can include providing cooling centers, hydration stations, donation collection points, or a combination of these services.
-Heat Relief Network partners are responsibility for ensuring water available if listed as a cooling center and/or a hydration station location.
+Heat Relief Network partner sign up will reopen Spring of 2024.
+Partner roles can include providing cooling centers, hydration stations, respite center, donation collection points, or a combination of these services.
+Heat Relief Network partners are responsible for ensuring water availability if listed as a cooling center, respite center, and/or a hydration station location.
 MAG is unable to store or transport water.